-Through the American Rescue Plan, the new Child Tax Credit offers monthly cash payments to families with children.
-If you are a parent or caregiver of children under 18, you may be eligible even if you do not usually file taxes or have low/no earnings.
+Through the American Rescue Plan, the expanded Child Tax Credit offered monthly cash payments to families with children.
+If you were a parent or caregiver of children under 18, you may be eligible even if you do not usually file taxes or have low/no earnings.

 How much will my family get from the Child Tax Credit?

 Through the new Child Tax Credit, families are eligible to receive up to $3,600 per year for each child in their care under the age of 6; and up to $3,000 per year for children ages 6 to 17.

 - The first half will be paid out in regular monthly payments starting July 2021 through December 2021.
 Families will receive $300 per month, per child younger than age 6 and $250 per month, per child age 6 to 17.

 - The second half will be paid at tax time in 2022.

 Total benefit payment is based on the family’s income and number of children.

 The Child Tax Credit does not count as income for federally-funded benefits, including SNAP.